teholm/amazon-guardduty-hands-on/README.md

 ## Summary

-By walking through the scenarios you generated, analyzed, and remediated all of the following threats in your environment:
+By walking through these scenarios you generated, analyzed, and remediated all of the following threats in your environment:
 * [UnauthorizedAccess:EC2/MaliciousIPCaller.Custom](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_finding-types.html#unauthorized8)
 * [Recon:IAMUser/MaliciousIPCaller.Custom](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_finding-types.html#recon2)
 * [UnauthorizedAccess:IAMUser/MaliciousIPCaller.Custom](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_finding-types.html#unauthorized2)
 * [UnauthorizedAccess:IAMUser/InstanceCredentialExfiltration](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_finding-types.html#unauthorized11)

-Now that you understand the different components of the GuardDuty service and how to integrate with other AWS services to create notifcation and remediation workflows, you can look at how this service can be used at scale to identity threats in your environments.
+Now that you understand the different components of the GuardDuty service and how to integrate with other AWS services to create remediation workflows, you can look at how this service can fit in with your threat detection strategy.

-> Click [here](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_finding-types.html#actual-types) for a complete list of current GuardDuty finding types.

 ## Cleanup <a name="cleanup"/>